-Unifying these two ψ -terms-book and ai_material-become ai_book.
-This is precisely the intersection of two sets, the set of all AI material and the set of all books (in the library), which results in the set of all AI books.
+Unifying these two ψ -terms---books and ai material---become ai books.
+This is precisely the intersection of two sets, the set of all Al material and the set of all books (in the library), which results in the set of all AI books.
 As illustrated in above example, the set of the attributes in a resulting ψ -term from the unification of two ψ -terms is the same as the union of attributes in the two ψ -terms.
 Taking a union of attributes imposes more restrictions on the resulting ψ -term.
 Restricting a ψ -term by assigning constraints (values) to attributes thus specifies a subset of a set.
-For example, the ψ -term denotes books written by Winston, a subset of all books.
+For example, the ψ -term book(author => (lname => 'Winston'))

+denotes books written by Winston, a subset of all books.